prestodb/presto/presto-docs/src/main/sphinx/sql/show-stats.rst

     - The highest value found in this column
     - ``NULL`` in the table summary row.
 Available for columns of DATE, integer, floating-point, and fixed-precision data types.
+  * - ``histogram``
+    - The histogram for this column
+    - A summary of the underlying histogram is displayed in the query result for human-readable format. ``NULL`` in the table summary row.
+      Availability depends on connector support.